department-of-veterans-affairs/va.gov-team/products/income-limits-app/research/2023-01-income-limits-usability/conversation-guide.md

 While you're looking at the prototype, I would like you to *talk aloud* as much as possible so that you share what you're thinking, what you're doing, and what you're unsure about.
 I'm looking for **your feedback**, including any issues that you see or questions that you have.

 I'll have you start from a URL that I'm going to *[dictate/put into the Zoom chat]* for you to click on: **bit.ly/3zuL4Be**
-- *(If asked, reassure that this is a legitimate link to what I want you to test.)*
+- *(If asked, reassure that this is a legitimate link to what I want you to test)*
+- *(If see “unsupported browser” error, ask to try a different browser or device, or share my screen and mouse control)*

 Do you see the link?